vmihayloff/Mad-bike/readme.md

 # Mad bike

 ## Description
 Mad bike is an arcade game inspired by Amsterdam's daily life.
-The player will be in the role of a pedestrian, moving horizontally and vertically while staying away from the bikes, which are quickly approaching from the opposite horizontal direction.
+The player is in the role of a pedestrian, moving horizontally and vertically while staying away from the bikes, which are approaching from the opposite horizontal direction with a different speed.
 The score is calculated based on play time.
 The game ends after a collision between the player and a bike.

 ## MVP (DOM - CANVAS)
 * the player is a pedestrian;
+* use the keyboard arrows to play;
-* the main scene is a picture of Amsterdam;
+* the game scene happens in Amsterdam;
-* bikes appear randomly from the opposite horizontal line and move fast;
+* bikes are generated randomly and appear from the opposite horizontal side with a different speed;
 * player needs to avoid them;
 * a player collision with a bike ends the game;
+* the collision is marked by a bell ring;
 * score is calculated based on time spent playing without being hit;